nycdb/nycdb/README.md

 ```

-Additionally, take a look at sample_setup.sh for a rough idea of how to setup up a debian or ubuntu server with the database.
+Additionally, take a look at docs/sample_setup.sh for a rough idea of how to setup up a debian or ubuntu server with the database.

 ### Run

 These must be run from the root of the repo.
 Expect this whole process to take an hour.

-Download the source files: ``` make download ```
+Download the data files: ``` make download ```

 Build the database: ``` make nyc-db ```